About Lung Cancer

 Unfortunately, lung cancer usually has no distinct symptoms during its earliest and most curable stages.
 Whenever symptoms do appear, they often include a chronic cough, coughing up blood, chest pain, hoarseness, swelling of the face or neck, or ongoing pneumonia or bronchitis.
 Any signs of these may warrant a visit to a physician, along with a discussion of CT screening to confirm a lung cancer diagnosis.

 If you believe you are at risk for lung cancer, or think you might exhibit symptoms of the disease, please visit your healthcare provider immediately for evaluation.
 Early detection is the key to improving lung cancer outcomes.
-But unlike the mammogram for breast cancer or the PSA test for prostate cancer, there is currently no early detection lung cancer screening for the general public (i.e. nonsmokers and never smokers).
+But unlike the mammogram for breast cancer or the PSA test for prostate cancer, the early detection for lung cancer for the general public (i.e. nonsmokers and never smokers) is less prevelant.

 For individuals with a high risk for lung cancer, the United Stated Preventive Services Task Force, an independent government panel, recommends annual screening for lung cancer using low-dose CT scan.
 This scan is prescribed for adults aged 55 to 80, who are current smokers or former smokers who have quit within the past 15 years, and who have a 30 pack-year smoking history (1 pack a day for 30 years, 2 packs a day for 15 years, etc.).
 But despite the documented benefits of early detection and treatment, government and private insurance programs are not likely to provide coverage for a low-dose CT scan done for lung cancer screening.